 Industry: Equity Management – Total funding: $628 Million

 Carta is a company specialized in capitalization table management and valuation software.
-Dedicated to seed-stage to pre-IPO startups and companies, Carta allows them and their founders, employees, and investors to manage equity, be it stocks, stock options, warrants, or derivatives, through a single platform that keep tracks in real-time of who owns what in the company.
+Dedicated to seed-stage to pre-IPO startups and companies, Carta allows them and their founders, employees, and investors to manage equity, be it stocks, stock options, warrants, or derivatives, through a single platform that keep track in real-time of who owns what in the company.

 Country: USA – Headquarters: Palo Alto, CA – Founded: 2012